Dictator game: Variants

 The Trust Game is similar to the dictator game, but with an added first step.
 It is a sequential game involving two players, the trustor and the trustee.
 Initially called the Investment Game by Berg, Dickhaut and McCabe in 1995, the trust game originated as a design experiment to study trust and reciprocity in an investment setting.
 In the trust game, the trustor first decides how much of an endowment to give to the trustee.
 The trustor is also informed that whatever they send will be tripled by the experimenter.
 Then the trustee (now acting as a dictator) decides how much of this increased endowment to allocate to the trustor.
 Thus the dictator's (or trustee's) partner must decide how much of the initial endowment to trust with the dictator (in the hopes of receiving the same amount or more in return).
 In this game, it is all about trust and trustworthiness in order to determine the behavior of the two players.
 Since trust is an important factor in economic behavior, trust and trustworthiness must be addressed at an individual level by utilizing experimental designs involving both roles in different trust games.
 The experiments rarely end in the subgame perfect Nash equilibrium of "no trust".
 Often, studies found that having more trust resulted in the participant losing more in the end.
 Since the decision to trust is dependent on the belief that the other participant will reciprocate, according to Berg et al.'s study, then the first participant will usually send an endowment even when they are not expecting anything back, similar to the practical conditions of participating in the lottery.
 This is because the trustor wants to avoid the responsibility of leaving the trustee with no endowment and risking zero payoffs at the end of the game.
 A pair of studies published in 2008 of identical and fraternal twins in the US and Sweden suggests that behavior in this game is heritable.
+Later research introduced variants of the trust game that allow players to gather information about a partner's past behavior before deciding whether to trust them; one study found that people acquire less information when their inquiries are visible to the partner, indicating that impression-management concerns can constrain information gathering in trust decisions.